payalsin/iControlLX/Testing.md

 snat: "Automap"
 ```

 ### Playbook execution

 The main.yaml playbook will be executed.
 Sequence of events

--   If onboarding is set to 'yes' then the onboarding.yaml playbook will
+- If onboarding is set to 'yes' then the onboarding.yaml playbook will be executed
-    be executed
 - Network constructs will be configured on the BIG-IP
     - The name of the VLAN and SELF-IP will tie it to an APIC tenant
--   If service is set to 'yes' then the http_service.yaml playbook will
+- If service is set to 'yes' then the http_service.yaml playbook will be executed
-    be executed
-    -   The name of the virtual server will tie it to an APIC tenant and
+    - The name of the virtual server will tie it to an APIC tenant and LDEV
-        LDEV

 **Command to execute playbook**
+Make sure you are in executing the playbook for the correct deployment scenario from the appropriate directory.
+(Dir: sa_phy)
 -   ansible-playbook main.yaml

-**SMain.yaml**
+**Main.yaml**
 ```
 - name: SA Physical Unmanaged Mode BIG-IP setup
   hosts: localhost